jppelteret/dealii-weak_forms/doc/readme/concept.md

   which transforms two input arguments to a single result.

 These three symbolic classes perform the data extraction or transformation based on their input arguments.
-As the imput arguments are arbitrarily complex, the generated class has a (template-derived) definition that is similarly arbitrary complex.
+As the input arguments are arbitrarily complex, the generated class has a (template-derived) definition that is similarly arbitrary complex.